StimulCross/nestjs-ttl-cache/README.md

 	hashFunction?: (...args: any[]) => string;
 	useArgumentOptions?: boolean;
 	useSharedCache?: boolean;

-	ttl?: number;
+	// The options below are inherited from the underlying library's options ttl?: number;
 	noDisposeOnSet?: boolean;
 	noUpdateTTL?: boolean;
 	updateAgeOnGet?: boolean;
+	checkAgeOnGet?: boolean;
 }
 ```

-The `@CachedAsync` decorator accepts the same [options](#cached-options) as the `@Cached` decorator, but adds a few new ones:
+The `@CachedAsync` decorator supports all the [options](#cached-options) available to the `@Cached` decorator, while also introducing several additional options:

-- `cachePromise` - Whether to cache the promise itself.
-If set to `false`, only the result of the promise will be cached (the latest resolved).
-Defaults to `true`.
+- `cachePromise` - Determines whether the promise itself should be cached.
+If set to `false`, only the resolved value will be stored in the cache (i.e. the latest successful result).
+The default value is `true`.

-- `cachePromiseResult` - Whether to cache the result of the promise.
-If set to `false`, the promise will be deleted fom the cache after resolution without caching the result.
-Defaults to `true`.
+- `cachePromiseResult` - Specifies whether to cache the result of the promise.
+When set to `false`, the promise is removed from the cache once it resolves, and its result is not stored.
+The default value is `true`.

 ## Argument options